mark-meyer/woodshed/README.md

 # woodshed
-Just a place to place to work on problems and explore
+These is primarily a personal scratch pad for working out small problems while reading.